CommE2E/olm/README.rst

 Building
 --------

-To build axolotlpp as a shared library run:
+To build olm as a shared library run:

 .. code:: bash